aspectron/khost/README.md

 khost
 ```

-If you already have an existing user and rust installed, you can simply run `cargo install khost` and then `khost`.
+If you already have an existing user and rust installed, you can simply run `cargo install khost` followed by `khost`.

-Please note that the user needs to have root privileges to run khost.
+Please note that the user needs to have root (sudo) privileges to run khost.

 IMPORTANT: This tool creates it's own configuration for the kaspad node, as such, any previous configurations should be disabled and removed.
-If kaspad was running before under the same username, rusty-kaspa data folders will be re-used.
+If kaspad was running before under the same username, the `~/.rusty-kaspa` data folders containing databases will be re-used.